uggla/load-balancer-poc/README.md

 }
 ```
 Keepalived can be used as a load balancer.
 One of the benefits is the direct routing mode.
-In this mode the load balanced server will answer directly to the client from a network perspective.
+In this mode the load balanced servers will answer directly to the client from a network perspective.
 It means that the traffic going back to the client will not pass through the load balancer.
 It is better for performance, but more complex to implement.

 ```